superpowers04/Super-Engine/example_mods/readme.txt

 This was last updated as of 0.11.0.

 FOLDERS AND WHAT THEY MEAN:
- - charts | Where charts will go, you can just put the json files, inst and voices in a folder and Super Engine will automatically read them
+ - charts | Where charts will go.
+You can just put the json files, inst and voices in a folder and Super Engine will automatically read them
  - characters | Where custom characters go
  - noteassets | You can put a png and xml from note skins here
  - weeks | Where weeks go, eventually there should be documentation on how to make them at https://github.com/superpowers04/Super-Engine/wiki